 Learning all about human behavior, emotions and how to effectively communicate with a wide range of potential patients is all part of becoming a certified counselor.
 When you are working as a counselor, there are many different available career paths that may be suitable for you based on your experience and the areas of interest you have on your own.
 Selecting the right path for you as a counselor may depend on your degree program, where you live and the type of counseling position you desire.
 Our counseling FAQ library answers many of the most common questions regarding degrees and careers in this field.

 How To Find The Best Counseling Degree Programs

 When you are searching for the best counseling degrees that are accredited, you can do so by searching at local colleges and universities as well as by browsing for a degree you want to obtain from home, online.
-Spending time comparing programs, such as the ones found on our ranking of the Top 25 Ranked Affordable Online Counseling Degrees (Bachelor’s) 2014 is a way to gain insight into the type of work you will be required to complete as well as the details of each program individually.
+Spending time comparing programs, such as the ones found in our rankings, is a way to gain insight into the type of work you will be required to complete as well as the details of each program individually.

 Some of the highest ranking counseling degrees include a school counseling degree, guidance counseling degree, counseling psychology degree, family counseling degree and even a Christian counseling degree.
 Other religious degrees and educational programs are available to suit a specific program or career goal you may have set as well.

 Counseling Degree Rankings

 - 5 Best Accredited Online Doctoral Degrees in Counselor Education and Supervision

 - 50 Best Psy.D.
 Programs in Clinical Psychology 2016

 - 50 Best Doctoral Programs in Counseling Psychology 2015